neuromorphicsystems/event_stream/README.md

 The `event_stream` library provides two classes: `Decoder` and `IndexedDecoder`:
 - `Decoder` reads constant-size byte buffers from an Event Stream file and returns variable-size event buffers
-- `IndexedDecoder` reads the entire file when created (without storing events in memory) to build an index that can be used afterwards to fetch events at arbitrary timestamps
+- `IndexedDecoder` reads the entire file when created (without storing events in memory) to build an index, and can be used to fetch events at arbitrary timestamps

-Use `Decoder` if you want to process every event in order without delay.
+Use `Decoder` if you want to process every event without delay.
 Use `IndexedDecoder` if you need to move back and forth while reading the file, for example in a file player with a cliackable timeline.

 The first argument to `Decoder` and `IndexedDecoder` is a file name.
 It must be a [path-like object](https://docs.python.org/3/glossary.html#term-path-like-object). `IndexedDecoder` takes a second argument, the keyframe duration in µs.